bor0/gidti/manuscript/chapter3.md

 Besides the sum and product, there is another important operation called **exponentiation**.
 This corresponds to functions, so a type {$$}a \to b{/$$} has {$$}|b|^{|a|}{/$$} possible values.
 In section 3.3 we will see how this algebra can be generalized.

 Finally, Idris supports dependent types[^ch3n2].
-These kind of types are so powerful, they can encode most properties of programs and with their help, Idris can prove invariants at compile-time.
+These kinds of types are so powerful, they can encode most properties of programs and with their help, Idris can prove invariants at compile-time.
 As we will see in section 4.2 types also allow us to encode mathematical proofs, which brings computer programs closer to mathematical proofs.
 As a consequence, this allows us to prove properties (e.g. specifications) about our software[^ch3n3].

 Q> Why are types useful?
 Q>